 Bi Luo Chun has a standard picking of one bud and one leaf.
 The leaf though must be the right size.
 Too big and the leaf is too old and has no flavor.
 If the leaf is too small it will break off in the wok and burn.
 The leaf should be about half the size of the bud to about the same size.
 The sorting step is done to remove bad leaves from the bud and to keep the bud to as high of a standard as possible.
 This was another step where everyone else in the family moved a lot faster than me.
 After the tea was sorted it was ready to be made.

 The father is the one who makes tea.
 He learned from his father, the grandfather, who still lives in the house.
-He put on his smock and went into one of the older rooms in the house which housed to woks.
+He put on his smock and went into one of the older rooms in the house which housed two woks.
 They had one fueled by log fire and one fueled by gas.
 When I asked which one they use Aaron said they use the gas one because it is more convenient and only takes one person.
 The log fire wok takes two people, one to made the tea and the other to tend to the fire.
-This family only got the gas heated wok four or five years ago and apparently there is no difference in flavor, I suspect otherwise.
+When frying green tea wok tempeture is crucial.
+For log fires the one cooking the tea must yell commands at the log tender.
+When using a gas wok, the tea maker can control the wok himself and the tempeture changes are faster.
+This family only got the gas heated wok four or five years ago and apparently there is no difference in flavor.
+While I have heard wood fires are better for making tea than gas, I can see where the ability to quickly adjust the tempeture could make the quality improve a lot.

 For Bi Lou Chun the whole tea making process happens in the same wok.
 The leaves hit the wok and there is a sizzling sound and a puff of steam as the water begins to evaporate from the leaf.
 The father works the leaves in various motions to keep them from clumping up or burning in the high heat.
 (200c+).
 This is the step that takes the highest heat.
 After this the heat is turned down a bit to kill the green.
 As the father works the leaves, he is constantly adjusting the heat of the fire to keep the wok at the temperature he wants.